sadraddini/PWA-Control/README.md

 * Step III: run the polytope tree algorithm.
 The tree grows incrementally, and it may take a long time such that polytopes cover a large of portion of the state space.

 * Step IV: two controllers are obtained:
-    * The first one is simpler.
+    * The first controller is simple.
 It is based on matrix multiplications and is essentially an affine feedback in each polytope.
 It does not work properly for states out of the tree.
-    * The second one solves a small convex program to keep the system within the tree, or close to the tree, while decreasing the value function.
+    * The second controller solves a small convex program to keep the system within the tree, or close to the tree, while decreasing the value function.
 This controller can handle states outside of the tree, but does not provide any guarantee that the state gets into the goal- unless the state falls into the tree.

 ### Visualization
 Current version only supports visualization for 2D problems.
 See examples.